Downloading health news apps to your mobile device is a great way to access breaking health news articles.

 4. Science News Magazine App

-If you’re a regular reader of the magazine, you will love their health news app.
+If you’re a regular reader of the magazine, you will love the Science News app.
 You can download the iPad app for free with a paid subscription or get your first issue of the magazine free when you download their app.

 Science News magazine covers current issues from a variety of science disciplines, for example ranging from climate change, astronomy or genetics.
 Their articles are really interesting, well written and worth reading to keep up-to-date with new research or opinions in science.
 I usually enjoy reading their articles on my iPad first thing in the morning to ease into my day.